 My overall trailer design called for a cargo trailer that could hold gear and supplies inside.
 The trailer would serve as a platform for a rooftop tent, shade awnings, and other camping amenities.

 After perusing other overland trailer builds, I decided that two doors would be plenty for a door this size: a tailgate and a door near the front on the side.
 After looking at the height of overland fridges – something I wanted to add to the trailer down the road – I decided to make the box two feet high.
-This would provide plenty of space for most fridges (and for the Pelican Cooler I currently own)
+This would provide plenty of space for most fridges (and for the Pelican Cooler I currently own) and any cargo cases I’ll use in the trailer.

 Below are couple of my early design drawings, showing a side and rear view of the frame for the trailer box.
 I altered the design from this a bit later on, but here you can see the general dimensions and the location of the side door and tailgate.